Boost Your Immune System With Three Simple Steps

 3. Skip the wine.
 Studies have shown that deep sleep is reduced by 10% with one drink, 20% with two drinks and so on.
 Sorry, but that hot toddy may not be the best way to fight off an infection, unless its effect is to warm your body temperature.
 In the past, I have became ill after a late night out.
 Now if I feel run down, I say "no" to fun and "yes" to sleep and a date with my electric blanket!

 In addition, lifestyle habits impact inflammation.
 Being mindful and aware of your body is associated with improved mood, a sense of optimism and a healthy stress response.
-Other ways to avoid illness is by practicing good hygiene and hand washing, hydrating properly, exercising regularly, eating a balanced, low inflammation diet and breathing mindfully from the diaphragm.
+Other ways to avoid illness is by practicing good hygiene, hydrating properly to avoid thirst, exercising regularly, eating a balanced, low inflammation diet and breathing mindfully from the diaphragm.
 These might seem obvious but worth mentioning.

 Why wait for your immune system to be under attack.
 Take a pro-active approach to your health and avoid illness altogether.
 If pain or dysfunction is stopping you from exercising or being fit, we can help!
 Here's to not only SURVIVING the winter, but plowing through it and THRIVING!